onehoon/opti-archive/README.md

 - **Source Code**: In compliance with the GPL-3.0, the source code for the binaries provided here can be found at the original project link above.

 ## 🛠 Usage
 These assets are intended to be consumed automatically by the **OptiScaler Installer**.
-If you are looking for the installation tool itself, please visit the [Main Repository](https://github.com/onehoon/OptiScalerInstaller).
+If you are looking for the installation tool itself, please visit the [OptiScaler Main Repository](https://github.com/optiscaler/OptiScaler).

 ---
 *Maintained by [onehoon](https://github.com/onehoon)*